sampsyo/cs6120/content/blog/2019-11-21-transmeta.md

 +++

-Today we are reading the 2003 paper on Transmeta CMS (Code Morphing Software).
+Today we are reading the 2003 paper on Transmeta CMS (Code Morphing Software<sup>TM</sup>).
 The CMS layer ran x86 programs on the Transmeta Corporation's Crusoe microprocessor, which had an internal architecture that was much simpler than an x86.
 While much of the terminology in the paper is non-standard, I hope it was clear that CMS is a just-in-time (JIT) compiler for x86 targeting Crusoe's internal instruction set architecture (ISA).

 ## Why a JIT?
 How and when the computer industry settled on (for?) the x86 instruction set